sueLan/suelan.github.io/source/_posts/20210319-FBRetainCycleDetector.md

 `kHasBeenPoppedKey` tag here is set by [UINavigationController, code here](https://github.com/Tencent/MLeaksFinder/blob/master/MLeaksFinder/UINavigationController%2BMemoryLeak.m#L56).

 ![image-20210319225704137](image-20210319225704137.png)
+As this pic demonstrates, if the view controller was released, the reference the block captured 2 seconds ago is `nil`.
+If this view controller isn't released, `strongSelf` here would be a valid base address to it.
+Then `MLeakFinder` will show an alter to warning users.

-In `willDealloc` in `UIViewController`, it will run self.view's `willDealloc`; then check `subviews` Array.
-Basically, the view tree in this view controller will be traveled through and checked.
+We have talked about view controller, how about views?
+Well, in `willDealloc` method in `UIViewController`, MLeaksFinder will run self.view's `willDealloc`; then check `subviews` Array.
+Basically, the view tree in this view controller will be traversed through and checked.

 ```c++
 @implementation UIView (MemoryLeak)